Born April 1st 1978 in Belgrade, SFRY

 1893 completes higher education and becomes a Professor of language and literature

-1894 sent to teach in schools in the newly acquired eastern Serbian provinces populated by Romanians and Bulgarians.
+1894 sent to teach in schools in the newly acquired eastern provinces of Serbia populated by Romanians and Bulgarians.

 1896 married Teodora Dumitresku, a Romanian